xpring-eng/payid-lambda/README.md

 You'll need:
 * an AWS account.
 * a domain you want to use for your Pay IDs.
-* a certificate imported into Amazon Certificate Manager in the `us-east-1` region. (you'll need the ARN to pass to the stack)
+* [a certificate imported into Amazon Certificate Manager in the `us-east-1` region](#how-do-i-get-a-certificate-in-amazon-certificate-manager). (you'll need the ARN to pass to the stack)
-* to update your domain to use Amazon's name servers in the Route53 hosted zone that's created for you.
+* __after the stack is added__, you'll have to update your domain to use Amazon's name servers in the Route53 hosted zone that's created for you.

 If you have the domain and certificate, and you're okay with using Amazon's name servers, then click the button below to get started.